bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:13 AM CT, April 19</p>
+<p class="updated_time"> Latest data: 01:40 AM CT, April 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 56°, which is 5° *colder* than yesterday.
+Today's high is 56°, which is 6° *colder* than yesterday.
 Tomorrow is expected to be 0° **warmer** than today.

 Currently:

 - 40°
-- Clear
+- Mostly Clear
-- 67% humidity
+- 70% humidity
 - 5 mph wind
-- 2% cloud cover
+- 18% cloud cover
 - 42 AQI 🟩
 - 0.17 inches of rain in the past 24 hours